-WASHINGTON (AP) — The Senate is set to take a closer look at a proposed $66 billion merger of American seed and weed-killer company Monsanto and German medicine and farm chemical maker Bayer, expressing concerns about the implications for U.S. farmers.
+WASHINGTON (AP) — The chairman of the Senate Judiciary Committee on Tuesday warned about the proposed $66 billion merger of American seed and weed-killer company Monsanto and German medicine and farm-chemical maker Bayer, expressing concerns about the implications for U.S. farmers.

 The deal combines two of the six U.S. and European companies that dominate the agrochemical market, and would create a global agricultural and chemical giant with a broad array of products.
-Senate Judiciary Committee Chairman Charles Grassley of Iowa has said he's concerned that the consolidation could hurt American farmers who are already worried about rising costs.
+Grassley has said he's concerned that the consolidation could hurt American farmers who are already worried about rising costs.

 After months of negotiations, St. Louis-based Monsanto Co. last week accepted an offer from Leverkusen, Germany-based Bayer AG that will pay $57 billion to Monsanto shareholders and assume $9 billion in Monsanto debt.
-The Senate panel will hear from those two companies and others at a Tuesday hearing on consolidation and competition in the U.S. seed and agrochemical industry.
+The Senate panel is asking questions of those two companies and others at a hearing on consolidation and competition in the U.S. seed and agrochemical industry.